Presheaves of symmetric tensor categories and nets of C*-algebras: Symmetric tensor presheaves: invariants and Tannaka duality.

 \

-{\bf Duality theory.} In this paragraph we approach the Tannaka duality for presheaves of symmetric tensor \sC categories.
-Before to proceed we give the following notion: an \emph{embedding} is a monomorphism of simple, symmetric tensor presheaves
+{\bf Duality theory.} We now prove a Tannaka duality for presheaves of symmetric tensor \sC categories.
+Before to proceed we give the following notion: an \emph{embedding} is a morphism of symmetric tensor presheaves with simple units